Image of the C&O for Progress monogram Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Passenger Operations

-At its height the Piedmont Sub had 44 stations between Richmond and Charlottesville and, as shown in the 1925 timetable (right, click the link for a larger view), the C&O had 10 trains — including the Fast Flying Virginian — running in each direction every day to service those stations.
+At its height, the Piedmont Sub had 44 stations between Richmond and Charlottesville and, as shown in the 1925 timetable (right, click the link for a larger view), the C&O had 10 trains — including the Fast Flying Virginian — running in each direction every day to service those stations.
 Among these were morning and evening locals each way, a pair of locals off the Virginia Air Line Subdivision (trains 402 and 403), and overnight trains between the eastern cities of Washington, Richmond, and Newport News and the western cities of Cincinnati, Louisville, and Chicago.
 After the inauguration of the Sportsman and the George Washington in the 1930’s, all three of the C&O’s best-known passenger trains plied the rails of the Piedmont Sub.
 Through the 1940’s there were often two sections of each name train (a Washington section and a Norfolk section) in each direction each day.
 Most of the Piedmont stations were either scheduled or conditional stops for these trains.
 In addition, train 141 ran from Newport News to Charlottesville daily and train 30 ran from Charlottesville to Richmond every evening except Sundays; on Sunday train 16 (later 116) covered the route in the afternoon.
 During this time, most of the Piedmont stations were still listed as conditional or flag stops on the public timetables, though some (e.g., Highland Park, Strawberry Hill, Patton, Bakers Creek) had been removed.

 The schedule remained much the same through the 1950’s, though the Washington and Norfolk sections now combined or separated in Charlottesville.
 Despite the C&O management’s plans concerning post-war passenger business, passenger revenues began to decline precipitously in the 1950’s.
 In an attempt to stem the decline in April of 1958 the C&O purchased three Budd Rail Diesel Cars (RDCs) and placed them in service on the Peninsula and Piedmont Subs.
 The three-unit train — known as the Chessieliner — made one round trip daily between Newport News and Charlottesville and served as the connection for trains 4 and 5, the Sportsman.
 In August 1958 the schedule was changed so that the RDCs could make three trips each day.
 This was accomplished by moving the connection with the Sportsman from Charlottesville to Gordonsville.
 Chessieliner service over the Piedmont lasted until 1962 when the connection with the Sportsman was eliminated and the RDCs left the Piedmont Sub to run only on the Peninsula Sub between Newport News and Richmond.
 The 1960’s, of course, saw the end of all of the C&O’s passenger trains but the George Washington.
 In the mid-1960’s the C&O removed most of the stations left on the Piedmont Sub and late 1960’s timetables listed only Louisa and Gordonsville between Richmond and Charlottesville.